 Where are wooden corbels used?

 Wooden corbels could be used around a fireplace to create decorative interest but a common usage is in the kitchen.
-In traditional cottage style kitchens it is the details that count and elevate the kitchen from something functional and basic to something that is a pleasure to work in.
+In traditional cottage style kitchens, it is the details that count and elevate the kitchen from something functional and basic to something that is a pleasure to work in.
 Corbels are commonly used as feature to support a mantel over the cooker range.
 This mantel is a useful place to store herbs, spice and oil etc and corbels can make it look like an expensive feature and a hand made kitchen when really it only needs to cost you in the region of £200 for all of the materials for an impressive corbel and mantlepiece.
-Corbels can be used in a similar way to aid support and add decoration to counter tops in the kitchen.
+Corbels can be used in a similar way to aid support and add decoration to countertops in the kitchen.
 This is a place where you may want to choose a smaller corbel.

 The kitchen can be enhanced in a similar way with the use of decorative wooden mouldings around the top of cupboards.
 This brings the whole kitchen together and again can elevate it from an everyday kitchen to something really special.

 A novel but very practical way of using corbels is as bookends on any type of bookshelves but especially for kitchen and living room bookshelves or indeed anywhere that books are stored.
-This makes an otherwise mundane use of boring bookends into something special and would make a fabulous personal gift if a pair of inexpensive pine corbels were decorated for the receipient to match their interior decor, either using wood stains or paints, with details highlighted in gold or bronze.
+This makes an otherwise mundane use of boring bookends into something special and would make a fabulous personal gift if a pair of inexpensive pine corbels were decorated for the recipient to match their interior decor, either using wood stains or paints, with details highlighted in gold or bronze.

 Another use of corbels is underneath window seats so that again they appear more decorative and in keeping with a period style.